 Quick rules for foraging for medicinal plants (or any type of foraging):

 #1: Don’t use a plant if you aren’t 100% confidant that it is that plant.
 So if you are not sure about what is and isn’t a Dandelion, and if no amount of google images or foraging books are making it clear to you, please find a local foraging expert to help teach you.
+You can also take a foraging course to gain confidence in your foraging herb skills.

 #2: Make sure you are foraging for Dandelions in a place that hasn’t been sprayed with chemicals.
 If you aren’t foraging Dandelions on your own property, then really REALLY make sure that you have permission to get it where you found it and that it hasn’t been sprayed.